stereopickle/mental_health_index/README.md

 ### Feature Selection
 #### 1. As is / Dropping multicollinearity measures manually
 Train-Test-Split results improved some from baseline.
 Train R2: 0.164599799643526
 Test R2: 0.14995473970717976

-I also rann adjusted R-squared on the entire dataset as the purpose is more analytic than prediction.
+I also ran adjusted R-squared on the entire dataset as the purpose is more analytic than prediction.
 Adjusted R2: 0.146

 #### 2. Recursive Feature Elimination (RFE)
 Train data improved but test data didn't from as is model.
 But adjusted R2 was slightly higher.
 For this reason I chose this as a final model.
 Train R2: 0.16772477909317296
 Test R2: 0.14011221042122435

 Adjusted R2: 0.150

 #### 3. Variance Inflation Factor (VIF)
 Test performance was much worse.
 Train R2: 0.16481350361134806
 Test R2: -1.2452051215043353e+19

 Adjusted R2: 0.147